Perturbative Renormalization and Mixing of Quark and Glue Energy-Momentum Tensors on the Lattice: Methodology

 As discussed in previous perturbative calculations on the lattice~\cite{Capitani:1994qn, Capitani:2002mp}, a major obstacle in performing these calculations analytically is that gauge field theories regulated by a lattice spacing respect hypercubic symmetries rather than the more restrictive Lorentz symmetries.
 This is problematic when trying to apply pre-built packages such as {\tt FORM} to simplify intermediate expressions.
 For example, many terms common to lattice perturbation theory, such as $\sum_\mu \gamma_\mu \sin k_\mu \cos p_\mu$ are not properly handled by the existing index contraction methods designed for continuum calculations.
 Because of this, we have written several separate scripts in {\tt python} to aid in simplifying intermediate expressions involving products of Dirac matrices in $d$-dimensions before passing the results to our integration routines.

 The programs thus arrive at the final integrated result for $I(p)$ shown in Eq.(\ref{integral}) by first Taylor expanding the momentum space vertices in the external momentum to the desired order.
 At this stage all $d$-dimensional gamma algebra is carried out in {\tt FORM} with the aid of several {\tt python} scripts.
-Once this has completed, the lattice integral of interest has been expressed as a sum of integrands of the following form, \bea I(\mu_1,\ldots , \mu_n) = \int d^4k \> f\left(\sum_\lambda\sin^2 k_\lambda\right)\prod_{i}\sin k_{\mu_i}. \eea Where $f$ denotes some even function of $\sin$ and odd powers of $\sin$ have integrated to zero by symmetry.
+Once this has completed, the lattice integral of interest has been expressed as a sum of integrands of the following form, \bea I(\mu_1,\ldots , \mu_n) = \int d^4k \> f\left(\sum_\lambda\sin^2 k_\lambda\right)\prod_{i}\sin k_{\mu_i}, \eea where $f$ denotes some even function of $\sin$ and odd powers of $\sin$ have integrated to zero by symmetry.
 As outlined in~\cite{Capitani:1994qn}, it is advantageous to simplify these products of $\sin$ functions using hypercubic ($H(4)$) symmetries.
 We have written {\tt FORM} routines to carry this out automatically.
 The details of this stage of the calculation are the same as in~\cite{Capitani:1994qn} and can be found there.
 Once these symmetry relations are applied, the integrands are ready to be reduced to their divergent and finite parts.
 We have automated this procedure as well with additional {\tt python} code which follows the `splitting' methods described previously in this section.
 Finally when all finite pieces have been isolated from the divergent parts, all divergent pieces are simplified analytically using the reduction methods described in~\cite{Caracciolo:1991cp}, and all finite pieces are passed to Mathematica to be integrated, which then collects the final, simplified result.
 A crucial check on this method is that the continuum integration $(I-J)$ produces an $\epsilon$-pole which cancels the pole computed in $J$, we show in the next section that this is indeed the case for all the calculations performed.

 We close this section with a brief comment regarding the gauge dependence of these results.
 In all one-loop calculations, we have set the gauge parameter $\alpha$ appearing in the gluon propagator (see appendix \ref{appendixD}) to unity, corresponding to the Feynman gauge.
-A more robust check on our calculations would involve a second, independent calculation for a general gauge parameter $\xi$.
+All calculations in this work are in the Feynman gauge and the self consistent check for the general gauge will be addressed in the upcoming work~\cite{yang:2016lpt}.